SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/07-Homework.md

 [task-description]
 ## Description

-Write a program to print 'Catlyn' on the first line and calculate and print the result of the expression 5 + 3 on the second line
+Write a program to print "**Catlyn**" on the first line and calculate and print the result of the expression 5 + 3 on the second line
 [/task-description]
 [tests]
 [test open]